 How does Salzgitter's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, Salzgitter AG reported significant carbon emissions, totalling approximately 13,872,000,000 kg CO2e globally.
-This figure includes 7,308,000,000 kg CO2e from Scope 1 emissions, 649,000,000 kg CO2e from Scope 2 emissions (market-based), and a substantial 12,872,000,000 kg CO2e from Scope 3 emissions.
-In Germany, the company reported total emissions of approximately 739,000,000 kg CO2e for the year 2020, although specific breakdowns for Scope 1 and 2 emissions were not provided for subsequent years.
-Salzgitter AG has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-The company has established near-term targets to reduce Scope 1, 2, and 3 emissions by 20% per tonne of hot rolled steel by 2028, using 2021 as the base year.
-Additionally, it aims to cut absolute Scope 1 and 2 emissions by 35.6% within the same timeframe.
-For Scope 3 emissions, the company targets a 20% reduction from purchased goods and services, as well as a 33.6% reduction in emissions from the use of sold products covering fossil fuels.
-Long-term, Salzgitter AG is committed to reducing absolute Scope 1 and 2 emissions by 90% by 2045 and Scope 3 emissions by 90% by 2050, both from a 2021 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the iron and steel sector.
+In 2023, Salzgitter AG reported significant carbon emissions, totalling approximately 7,308,000,000 kg CO2e from Scope 1, 491,000,000 kg CO2e from Scope 2, and a staggering 12,872,000,000 kg CO2e from Scope 3 emissions.
+This reflects their ongoing commitment to addressing climate change and reducing their carbon footprint.
+Salzgitter has set ambitious climate targets, committing to achieve net-zero greenhouse gas emissions across its entire value chain by 2050.
+In the near term, the company aims to reduce its Scope 1, 2, and 3 emissions by 20% per tonne of hot rolled steel by 2028, using 2021 as the base year.
+Additionally, they plan to cut absolute Scope 1 and 2 emissions by 35.6% within the same timeframe.
+For Scope 3 emissions, Salzgitter targets a 20% reduction from purchased goods and services, as well as a 33.6% reduction in emissions from the use of sold products covering fossil fuels.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2045 and a similar 90% reduction in Scope 3 emissions by 2050, both from a 2021 baseline.
+These commitments align with industry standards and reflect Salzgitter's proactive approach to sustainability and climate responsibility.

 Access structured emissions data, company-specific emission factors, and source documents